What Else Science Requires of Time

 The confirmed theories of physics are our civilization’s most valuable tools for explaining, predicting, and understanding the natural phenomena that physicists study.
 One of the best features of a good theory in physics is that it allows us to calculate the results of many observations from few assumptions.
 We humans are lucky that we happen to live in a universe that is so explainable, predictable and understandable, and that is governed by so few laws.

-Theories of physics are, among other things, a set of laws.
-The laws are the main, general claims of a theory.
-The claim that Mars is farther from the Sun than is the Earth is true, but it does not qualify as being a law because it is not general enough.
-In our fundamental theories of physics, the standard philosophical presupposition is that a state of a physical system describes what there is at some time, and a law of the theory—an “evolution law” or “dynamical law”—describes how the system evolves from a state at one time into a state at another time, perhaps with a probability attached.
+In our fundamental theories of physics, the standard philosophical presupposition is that a state of a physical system describes what there is at some time, and a law of the theory—an “evolution law” or “dynamical law”—describes how the system evolves from a state at one time into a state at another time.
 All evolution laws in our fundamental theories are differential equations.
-Nearly all the laws are time-reversible, which means that the evolution can be into either an earlier time or a later time.
+Nearly all the fundamental laws are time-reversible, which means that the evolution can be into either an earlier time or a later time.
 The most important, proposed exception to time-reversibility is the treatment in quantum theory of the measurement process.
 It is discussed below.
+The second law of thermodynamics says entropy tends to increase, so it is not time-reversible, but it is not a fundamental law.

 Due to the influence of Isaac Newton, subsequent physicists have assumed that the laws of physics are time-translation invariant.
 This invariance over time implies the laws of physics we have now are the same laws that held in the past and will hold in the future.
 This is not implying that if you bought an ice cream cone yesterday, you will buy one tomorrow.
-Also, the “law” that the laws of physical science do not change from one time to another and thus is time translation invariant is not itself time translation invariant, so it is considered to be a meta-law rather than a law.
+Also, the principle that the laws of physical science do not change from one time to another and thus are time translation invariant is not itself time translation invariant, so it is considered to be a meta-law rather than a law.

 what is really essential in order for a theory to be scientific is that some future information, such as observations or measurements, could plausibly cause a reasonable person to become either more or less confident of its validity.
 This is similar to Popper’s criteria of falsifiability, while being less restrictive and more flexible (Dan Hooper).